 This book explores the genealogy of conflicts of interest and disputes over truth that animate the debate in India around the commercial release of transgenic food crops.
 The debate may well transform agriculture and food irreversibly in a country already witness to widespread agrarian distress, and over three lakh suicides by farmers in the past two decades.
 Aga's research on seed companies, the government, farmers, and environmental NGOs, illustrates how the state, science, and agrarian capitalism interact in novel ways to alter the manner in which democracy is lived and understood.
-Selected Contents: Part I: Institutionalizing Biotechnology; Part II: The Government of Biotechnology; Part III: Remaking Agrarian Capitalism 2022 978-93-5442-107-5 ₹1245 328 pp Hardback Rights: Restricted Imprints of the Populist Time practices.
+Selected Contents: Part I. Institutionalizing Biotechnology; Part II.
+The Government of Biotechnology; Part III.
+Remaking Agrarian Capitalism 2022 978-93-5442-107-5 ₹1245 328 pp Hardback Rights: Restricted Imprints of the Populist Time Ranabir Samaddar, Distinguished Chair, Calcutta Research Group, Kolkata, an eminent political thinker and one of the foremost theorists in the field of migration and forced migration studies, author of several well-known books and distinguished papers, his writings on migration, labour, colonialism, and the nation-state have signalled a new turn in critical postcolonial thinking

+Imprints of the Populist Time investigates populism as a historical phenomenon, examining its dynamic nature and role as a set of specific political practices.
 Lending a postcolonial perspective to the global study of populism, Ranabir Samaddar examines the trajectory that West Bengal politics took following the end of Left Front rule in 2011.
-Through a fragmented narrative structure that builds on commentaries on contemporary events, highlighting the recent history of populism in West Bengal, the volume explores how populism works around the 'crisis of representation' in democracy by centring the subaltern and constructing a 'people'.
-Selected Contents: Part I: The Black Hole of the Origin of Populism: Part II: Power, Politics and the Populists in West Bengal; Part III: Imprints of the Populist Time
+Through a fragmented narrative structure that builds on commentaries on contemporary events, which highlight the recent history of populism in West Bengal, the volume explores how populism works around the 'crisis of representation' in democracy by centring the subaltern and constructing a 'people'.
+Selected Contents: I. The Black Hole of the Origin of Populism II.
+Power, Politics and the Populists in West Bengal III.
+Imprints of the Populist Time 2022 978-93-5442-258-4 ₹1330 352 pp Paperback Indian Pilgrim, An e-book An Unfinished Autobiography SERIES: NETAJI COLLECTED WORKS Edited by Sisir Kumar Bose (1920-2000), founder, Netaji Research Bureau in 1957, Indian freedom fighter, and a renowned paediatrician in the post-independence period, played a key role in preserving the best traditions of the anti-colonial movement and making possible the writing of its history, and Sugata Bose, Gardiner Professor of History, Harvard University, books include A Hundred Horizons: The Indian Ocean in the Age of Global Empire and His Majesty's Opponent: Subhas Chandra Bose and India's Struggle against Empire